 Being a single guy in an office can be tough.
-We’re often working with a mix of men and women and sometimes it’s difficult to tell office banter from hints of something more.
-One of the biggest questions you’ll find online from many guys is how to tell if a female coworker likes you.
-It can be a complicated and somewhat risky affair if you don’t have the right knowledge going in.
+We’re often working with a mix of men and women.
+And sometimes it’s difficult to tell office banter from hints of something more.
+A common question I see online from guys is how to tell if a female coworker likes you.
+It can be a complicated and somewhat risky affair if you don't have the right knowledge going in.

 In this article, we’re going to cover a few things you can look for to help figure it out.